TuckerFaulk/dcms/README.md

 This project was deployed on Heroku using Code Institute's Videos.
 After creating a GitHub repository, the steps taken to create the Heroku App were:

-1. Create a new GitHub repository with a blank template (do not use CI Template).

-2. Open a new workspace by clicking 'Gitpod' button.

-3. Run terminal command **npx create-react-app . --use-npm** to create React app, once the workspace has loaded.
+1. Run terminal command **npx create-react-app . --use-npm** to create React app, once the workspace has loaded.

-4. Run terminal command **npm start** to check app is working, once the app is installed.
+2. Run terminal command **npm start** to check app is working, once the app is installed.

-5. Run terminal command **npm install react-bootstrap@1.6.3 bootstrap@4.6.0** to install Bootstrap.
+3. Run terminal command **npm install react-bootstrap@1.6.3 bootstrap@4.6.0** to install Bootstrap.

-6. In App.js, replace the standard React Header element with some text and remove the logo import.
+4. In App.js, replace the standard React Header element with some text and remove the logo import.

-7. Confirm the added test renders in the browser preview then add, commit and push changes.
+5. Confirm the added test renders in the browser preview then add, commit and push changes.

-8. Create a new Heroku app.
+6. Create a new Heroku app.

-9. Go to 'Settings' and confirm that the "heroku/nodejs" buildpack is present.
+7. Go to 'Settings' and confirm that the "heroku/nodejs" buildpack is present.

-10. Click on the 'Deploy' tab and click on GitHub in the 'Deployment Method'.
+8. Click on the 'Deploy' tab and click on GitHub in the 'Deployment Method'.

-11. Go to 'App connected to GitHub'.
+9. Go to 'App connected to GitHub'.
 Search and select the relevent repository and click 'Connect'.

-12. Go to 'Manual Deploy' section and click 'Deploy Branch'.
+10. Go to 'Manual Deploy' section and click 'Deploy Branch'.

-13. Click 'Open App' button to view newly deployed app.
+11. Click 'Open App' button to view newly deployed app.

 # Final Deployment